Aji Pangeran Tumenggung Pranoto International Airport: Passenger facilities

 The VVIP building is located within the airport and has its own terminal and facilities separate from the public terminal.
 It provides services for executive aircraft and passengers, including a passenger lounge.

 Cargo facilities

-In 2021, Samarinda Airport handles 3,242 tonnes of cargo.
-UK air cargo company, Menzies Aviation plc operates one air cargo terminal at the airport.
+In 2024, Samarinda Airport handles 4,184 tonnes of cargo.
+UK air cargo company, Menzies Aviation operates one air cargo terminal at the airport.
 The 1148 m2 cargo terminal has a capacity of 16 thousand tonnes a year.

 Airport based ground services

-The Air Traffic Control (ATC) building, located at the centre of the airfield, is the nerve centre of the entire air traffic control system.
+The air traffic control (ATC) building, located at the centre of the airfield, is the nerve centre of the entire air traffic control system.
 16 air traffic controllers and supporting staff work to provide air traffic control services.

 Ground transport

 The airport is connected to inner Samarinda by the North Samarinda (Poros) Road.

 Bus

 DAMRI operates two bus routes to the airport from various parts of Samarinda.
-Frequent minibuses (Sun) link the airport to East Kutai (East Kalimantan).
+In addition to DAMRI and local minibuses, Banyumili Travel offers scheduled shuttle services connecting the airport to key cities across East Kalimantan, including Sangatta, Bontang, and Balikpapan.
+These services operate with full-AC Toyota HiAce Premio vans and provide door-to-door transport tailored for passengers traveling to industrial hubs and urban centers.
+Booking is available online through trusted platforms and Banyumili's official website.